jonah-ernest/PricePilot/README.md

    - File reference: `src/prompt_parser.py`

 3. **Market Data Collection**
-   - The agent attempts to collect live competitor pricing data.
+   - The agent attempts to collect live competitor pricing data from Google Shopping using SerpApi.
-   - If live data is unavailable, it uses fallback demo data so the app still works.
+   - If live data is unavailable or the API key is missing, the app falls back to curated public competitor pricing data so the demo still works.
-   - File references: `src/refresh_data.py`, `src/scraper.py`, `src/build_dataset.py`
+   - File references: `src/refresh_data.py`, `src/agent.py`, `src/scraper.py`

 4. **Market Benchmarking**
    - The agent calculates competitor price range, median price, and positioning context.